 Stanzas four and five

-In stanzas four and five of Anvil and Harmer: our daily experience has been dominated by this new culture but we should continue to sing the African songs, wear the African cloths and talk about Africa in African languages.
+In stanzas four and five: our daily experience has been dominated by this new culture but we should continue to sing the African songs, wear the African cloths and talk about Africa in African languages.
 “And listen to the reverberation of our songs in the splash and moan of the sea:” sea, which is said to splash and moan, represents the west which has taken over the African people.

 The experience of this speaker is what affects Africans in general.
 Have you wondered why some Africans marry two or three times instead of one.
 They call one traditional marriage; the second, white wedding before they may talk about court wedding.
 This is the confusion that this person is talking about.
 It becomes so difficult to live an exclusive African life, even though we are not willing to completely embrace the western culture.
 If you try to be African, you are criticized; if you try to be western, you are criticised so then which way would you go?